 A rare, genetically inherited condition where many polyps form in the bowel.
 These polyps are not cancerous to begin with, but can become cancerous over time if they are not removed surgically (usually during a colonoscopy).
+Also known as FAP.
 People with FAP have an increased chance of getting bowel cancer.

 A rare inherited genetic condition.
 It is associated with recurrent pancreatitis - inflamation of the pancreas.
 People with hereditary pancreatitis have an increased risk of developing pancreatic cancer.